OrensteinLab/SynRBPbind/README.md

 									defult:4

-4. WT_specific.py - trains the WT-specific models (6 of them) and uses them to predict on all 1-hamming distance from WT sequecnes.
+4. WT_specific.py - trains the WT-specific models (6 of them) and uses them to predict on all 1-hamming distance from WT sequences.
 						Each model provides prediction only for sequences with the same length as the original WT
-						argumants:
+						arguments:
 						--trainfile : specify the directory+file name of the xlsx file containing the train data.
 									  defult: 'data/Data.xlsx'
 						--train : 0 - don't tain the models, just load them, 1: train them using the data in the file above
 									   defult: 1
-						--predict: 0 dont use the model for predictions, 1: predict on all 1-hamming distance from WT sequecnes.
+						--predict: 0 don't use the model for predictions, 1: predict on all 1-hamming distance from WT sequences.
 									  defult: 1

 5. create_single_double_binders.py - this will use the files created by the "whole_library" script after runnind in prediction mode to seperate the sequences to double and single binders, it will also delete from the sequences list any sequence that appears on the original data set.
-									 argumants:
+									 arguments:
 									 --RuunNum: the run index of the prediction process, so the program will know what data to use.
 												defult: last run.